dcouch440/pizza-parlor/README.md

 #### *This is a web app for a pizza parlor*

 <!-- Check list
-- Description
 - Specs
 - Link in gh-pages
-- Project repo
-- git clone repo link
-- date
  -->
 * * *

 ## Description
 This is a web app made to add items (pizza toppings and crust) to a cart and return the total cost.
-This web app is made using JavaScrip prototypes.
+This web app is made using JavaScript prototypes to create methods to change information in objects.

 * * *
 ## Specs